Terms Of Business

 In order that we are able to provide the level of service we strive to achieve, you must agree to the following:

-You will provide full and accurate instructions or information necessary for dealing with your case and we will rely on the information being true, correct and complete.
+You will provide full and accurate instructions or information necessary for dealing with your case and we will rely on the information being true, correct and complete;

-You will provide all documentation or information when requested in a timely manner throughout the conduct of the case.
+You will provide all documentation or information when requested in a timely manner throughout the conduct of the case;

-You will keep us informed about any significant changes in your circumstances.
+You will keep us informed about any significant changes in your circumstances;

 You will make all payments to us, when requested, for money on account in respect of our invoices, including disbursements, VAT or other relevant payment.

 We are committed to providing an efficient, high quality and cost effective service having regard to the requirements of your individual needs.
 In order to do this it is important that we agree in advance the nature of our relationship.
 This will include:

-Explanations and the provision of appropriate advice in relation to the aspects of the legal work we have been instructed to undertake, including relevant changes in the law.
+Explanations and the provision of appropriate advice in relation to the aspects of the legal work we have been instructed to undertake, including relevant changes in the law;

 Communication of costs updates at relevant stages of the matter.